macCesar/purgeTSS/docs/configuring-guide.md

 ### Nested object syntax
-You can define the colors as a simple list of key-value pairs, or using a nested object notation where the nested keys are added to the base color name as modifiers.
+Colors are defined as a simple list of key-value pairs, or as nested object notation.
+The nested keys are added to the base color name as modifiers.

 ```javascript
 // ./purgetss/config.js